Sandra Borch

 Sandra Konstance Nygård Borch (born 23 April 1988) is a Norwegian politician who served as the minister of research and higher education from 2023 to 2024 until her resignation over the extensive plagiarism in her master's thesis.

 As minister, she had launched a crackdown on students' reuse of their own texts, so-called "self-plagiarism," leading to criticism from many academics who argued that reuse of one's own work is not plagiarism or research misconduct.
 She previously served as minister of agriculture and food from 2021 to 2023.
 A member of the Centre Party, she served as the leader of the Centre Youth from 2011 to 2013, while simultaneously serving as a deputy MP from her home constituency of Troms from 2009 to 2013.
 She was elected a permanent representative in 2017.

 In January 2024, it was revealed that significant parts of her master's thesis are plagiarised.
 She announced her resignation in the evening of 19 January 2024.
 In March 2024, she lost her degree from the University of Tromsø.

+In January 2026, Borch was charged with two accounts of driving under the influence in October 2025, with BAC levels of 0,64‰ and 1,56‰ – the legal limit being 0,2‰ in Norway.
+In February 2026, Borch was sentenced to a suspended prison sentence of 30 days, a fine of 100.000 NOK and lost her driving licence for three years.

 Background and education

+Borch grew up on a sheep farm in Lavangen in Troms.

+Borch is born with achondroplasia, a common form of short stature.
+Because of this, she experienced a lot of bullying and hardship.
+Borch has stated that she has learned to live with the incitements by ignoring it and concentrating on her life and work duties.

 She graduated from Sjøvegan high school in 2007 and received a Master of Jurisprudence from the University of Tromsø in 2014, which she lost in 2024 due to it being revealed that significant parts of her master's thesis had been plagiarised.
 She received the grade D in the ECTS grading scale.

 Borch is a native Norwegian speaker, and has said that she has some Sámi ancestry.
 In 2013, she registered for the Sámi Parliament electoral roll.
 In 2024, her registration was criticized as inauthentic, in connection with an investigation into "pseudo-Sámi" by the parliament.